ArastunM/Checkers/README.md

 the GUI, hence no additional installations are required

 ## Getting Started
-The Checkers game can be run by downloading, unzipping [Checkers.zip](Checkers.zip) and running the Checkers.jar
+The Checkers game can be played by downloading, unzipping [Checkers.zip](Checkers.zip) and running the Checkers.jar

 ## Details
 - Author - Arastun Mammadli